Tevtongermany/YT2File/LastStep.md

 after that you press on New then a small textbox should appear in that textbox you are going to type in C:\ffmpeg\bin

-and now you are done!
+and now you are done! don't forget to restart yt2file